JonathanLennox/vp9-parse/README.md

 Quick and dirty VP9 RTP parser for debugging VP9 bitstreams.

 Operates on the output of `rtpdump -F hex` from [rtptools](https://github.com/irtlab/rtptools).

+Wireshark can output rtpdump-format files from the "Telephony / RTP / RTP Streams / Export..." menu.